Asphodelaceae: Phylogeny

 The order Asparagales can be divided into a basal paraphyletic group, the "lower Asparagales", which includes the Asphodelaceae as defined here, and a well-supported monophyletic group of "core Asparagales", comprising Amaryllidaceae sensu lato and Asparagaceae sensu lato.
-Three separate families were at one time recognized (e.g. in the first APG system of 1998): Asphodelaceae, Hemerocallidaceae and Xanthorrhoeaceae.
+Three separate families were at one time accepted (e.g. in the first APG system of 1998), Asphodelaceae, Hemerocallidaceae, and Xanthorrhoeaceae.
 Molecular phylogenetic studies have shown that the three are closely related, although Rudall considered that the combination into a single clade was not supported by morphological analysis.
 The most recent APG classification, the APG IV system of 2016, places the three former families into a single family, the Asphodelaceae sensu lato.
-The former families are treated as three subfamilies: Asphodeloideae, Hemerocallidoideae and Xanthorrhoeoideae.
+These former families are now treated as three subfamilies, Asphodeloideae, Hemerocallidoideae, and Xanthorrhoeoideae.

 The following phylogenetic tree for Asphodelaceae sensu lato is based on a molecular phylogenetic analysis of the DNA sequences of the chloroplast genes rbcL, matK, and ndhF.
 All branches have at least 70% bootstrap support.
-Of the 36 genera recognized by the authors, 29 were sampled.
+Of the 36 genera accepted by the authors, 29 were sampled.
 Eccremis was not sampled, but is added here because it is known to be closely related to Pasithea and is often combined with it.
 Hodgsoniola belongs somewhere in the grade from Tricoryne to Johnsonia.
 The unsampled genera, Astroloba, Chortolirion and Gasteria, belong to subfamily Asphodeloideae.